 That didn’t happen immediately in Berwick where the local companies had kept their buses in good order.
 One significant change was the opening of the New Bridge in May 1928, which made access to the town by larger buses easier.
 Hitherto buses of all sizes had to use the Old Bridge together with all traffic and pedestrians.
 The Spittal via Old Bridge service was still busy and continued to run, but conditions were laid down restricting the bridge’s use to buses with no more than 14 seats.

 Eventually the expansions of the larger companies like United and SMT could not be resisted, and in March 1934 the local Berwick operators of Thompson, Spowart, and John Young were taken over by United.
 (The Spittal via Old Bridge service was kept going until 1939 but then dropped.)
+For details of the buses used by private local bus operators (Spowart Brothers, Thompson Brothers, and J.W.
+Young) who were taken over by United Automobile Services on 4 March 1934, see this document (PDF).
 The coastal route from Alnwick to Berwick via Bamburgh was also bought from Rutherford of Craster, and purchases in the Wooler area allowed United to open a garage in Wooler.
 Simultaneously in the Borders, SMT had continued to buy out most of the independent companies, including the sizeable network of Brook & Amos which reached Berwick from Galashiels, Duns, Kelso, and St Abbs.
 On this basis, services settled down for a while.

 When war broke out in September 1939, some services such as Spittal-Berwick via the Old Bridge were immediately withdrawn, and the time of the last buses was moved forward to 9pm.
 The blackout started at once and bus headlamps were covered, allowing only two peeps of light.
 Interior lights were dimmed and conductors used torches to see what they were doing.
 When conscription started it did not affect bus driving as it was a ‘reserved occupation’.
 The ‘invasion scare’ of 1940 led the army to requisition some buses and drivers from United at Berwick.
 The buses were repainted grey and sent to Ewart Park where troops were stationed.
 Troops were taken to anti-invasion defences at Budle Bay, Bamburgh and Embleton.
 The drivers had to stay with their buses and sleep in them; they were returned to Berwick once the ‘scare’ subsided.
 Buses were also used to take workmen to Brunton, Milfield, Winfield and Charterhall when those airfields were under construction.